tommyli03/GameDesignFinalProject/README.md

 - More enemies
 - More islands with enemies
 - A Final Boss
-- More weapons, including a melee weapon
+- More weapons, including a melee weapon and a rocket launcher

 # Member Contributions